leviathan400/OP2Mapper2/README.md

 | `*.map` | Tilemap (terrain tiles, cell types of tiles) |
 | `*.dat` | Unit placements, Gaia objects, and attributes |

-Mapper2 maintains its own `.dat` format, which is **not the same** as the Outpost 2 mission DLL format.
+OP2Mapper2 maintains its own `.dat` format, which is not the same as the Outpost 2 mission DLL format.
 It is a lightweight OP2Mapper2-era binary structure.

 ---

-# High-Level Structure
+## High-Level Structure

 The `.dat` file contains: